 First check the calendar for the date, location and race times of the League race you intend to ride in.

 Notes on how to enter a race are here: https://www.wessexcyclocross.co.uk/entering-your-first-race/

 Entry fees vary between events but is typically about £20 for adults, £10 for Under 16s, and £5 for Under 12s.

 If you are not a British Cycling Member then you will also have to pay an additional day-licence levy of £3.00 as all races are run under British Cycling regulations.
 It is recommended you take out British Cycling membership which starts from £20.00 for Bronze membership.
 This will include the provisional licence which is sufficient to participate in local and league level cyclo-cross races.
 Membership includes many other benefits as described on their website.

 Under 12s do not need a licence or have to pay a day-licence levy.
 Events for the Under 12s are organised as British Cycling Go-Cross Events.
 These events have a small entry charge of £3 to £5.

-Just before the race starts the seeded riders are called forward to start at the front of the race.
+You are now ready to race!
+There is usually time between races to have a couple of practice laps – it’s well worth doing so you are familiar with the route and can practice any technical sections.
+Aim to be near the start line a few minutes before the race start for the short briefing from the commissaires and gridding.
+The seeded riders are called forward to start at the front of the race.
 Everyone else starts behind them.
 When the race commences the riders will usually start fast in order to get a good position on the first lap.
 As a beginner just hang back and try to stay with the main group, there is plenty of time to catch and overtake later.